onapoli/3D-simulation-raycasting/README.md

 # 3D-simulation-raycasting
 Simulation of an interactive 3D environment using raycasting techniques

+Requirements:

+1. Linux OS (Tested in Ubuntu and Xubuntu).

 Usage instructions:

 1. Open the computer terminal and execute the command `make` inside the project folder to compile the program.